KshitijKhande/Projects/README.md

 # uminternship2024

-# The Repository is created for the Unified MeNtor Internship for Web Development and belongs to Kshitij Khande (UNID: UMIP23720).
+# The Repository contains project associated with the Unified Mentor Internship for Web Development and belongs to Kshitij Khande (UNID: UMIP23720).